nairraghav/aim-practice/README.md

 An aiming game created with the pygame python library

 ## Game Rules
-When the game is run, you are immediately thrown into a game where targets are randomly generated within the game screen.
+When the game is run, you are loaded at a start screen where you need to start the game with clicking a button.
 The goal is to click on the targets.
 When you click on a target, you will be awarded a point and the target should re-generate somewhere else.
 If you do not click on the target before the target disappears on its own, it will disappear and re-generate in a new location.
 You should be able to tell if the game received the click via a ding sound cue.
 Similarly, if time has passed for a target, you will hear a whoosh sound.

 A game has concluded once all the targets have shown up and been clicked or missed.
 The end of the game will generate a small statistics board with a chance to replay.